YanaSavchenko/Auth0-test/README.md

-# SANDBOX FOR KIDS WHO WANT TO PLAY WITH AUTH0
+# SANDBOX FOR KIDS WHO WANNA PLAY WITH AUTH0
 ------------------------------------

 Test project for understanding Auth0.
 Do not forget to update config.js with your ID and DOMAIN.